Paul van Ostaijen

 His poetry shows influences from Modernism, Expressionism, Dadaism and early Surrealism, but Van Ostaijen's style is very much his own.

 Van Ostaijen was an active flamingant, a supporter of Flemish independence.
-Because of his involvement with Flemish activism during World War I, he had to flee to Berlin after the war.
+Because of his involvement with Flemish activism aligned with the "Flamenpolitik" of the German occupation of Belgium in World War I, he had to flee to Berlin after the war.
 In Berlin—one of the centers of Dadaism and Expressionism—he met many other artists.
 He also struggled through a severe mental crisis.

 Upon returning to Belgium, Van Ostaijen opened an art gallery in Brussels.
 He died of tuberculosis in 1928 in a sanatorium in Miavoye-Anthée, in the Wallonian Ardennes.

 The Czech poet Ivan Wernisch was so impressed by "the genius of van Ostaijen" that he learned Dutch to be able to translate him.
-His translation was published as Tanec gnómů, Dance of the gnomes, in 1990.
+His translations were published as Tanec gnómů, Dance of the gnomes, in 1990.

 See all